foqjsblue/intensity_detection/README.md

 **(1) Attack Scenario 1**

+- *scenario1_normal.py* : When a normal bin file is input, keep only one normal object and save it.

 - *save_obj.py* : Cut and save the points within the bounding boxes that are within a specific distance(20m).

 - *modify_intensity.py* : Unify the intensity of the saved objects to a single value or randomly change it within a specific range.